Origin of degenerate bound states in the continuum in a grating waveguide: Parity symmetry breaking due to mode crossing: Conclusions

 Note also that some analogy can be traced with the BICs in the conventional open cavities and waveguides \cite{Sadreev2020}, outside the realm of photonic crystals.
 For instance, {\it the accidental or single-resonance parametric BIC} can exist in the open Sinai billiard in which a cavity eigenmode gets decoupled from the continuum of the waveguide by an appropriate smooth adjusting of the position of the intracavity disc.
 In the open cavities, the BIC frequency is also located in a vicinity to the degenerate-point frequency of eigenmodes of the closed cavity \cite{Sadreev2020,Sadreev2006}.

-There is a principle feature of the BIC clearly seen in Figs.~\ref{Fig:Field distribution m=1}, \ref{Fig:Field distribution m=2}.
-The BIC slightly extends out from the grating layer into the cover and substrate because of the coupling with the evanescent Fourier harmonics due to boundary conditions.
+There is a principle feature of the degenerate BIC clearly seen in Figs.~\ref{2Dpatterns}, \ref{Fig:Field distribution m=1}.
+The BIC's field slightly extends out from the grating layer into the cover and substrate because of the coupling with the evanescent Fourier harmonics due to boundary conditions.
 Such coupling with the evanescent waves is crucially important for the very existence of the BIC.

 The presence of the degenerate, mode-crossing points $D_{n,n+1}^l$ (see Fig.~\ref{dispCurveMulti}) and the corresponding spatial parity, Eqs.~(\ref{kd=mpi}), (\ref{kz2=kz3}), is a topological, robust property associated with the map of the solutions to the characteristic equation (\ref{CharactEq}) over the space of the waveguide parameters and frequency.
 The existence and qualitative properties of the infinite-grating eigenmodes as well as the topology of the intersection of their dispersion curves predetermine how perturbations in the grating, cover, substrate and waveguide parameters affect the BIC.
-Such perturbations continuously, smoothly modify, but do not destroy neither the eigenmodes and mode crossings nor the BIC.
-In that sense, {\it the BIC is topologically protected} (cf. \cite{Hsu-Nature2016}).
+Such perturbations continuously, smoothly modify, but do not destroy neither the eigenmodes and mode-crossing points nor the BIC waveguide eigenmode (see Fig.~\ref{fullRCWA}).
+In that sense, {\it the degenerate BIC is topologically protected} (cf. \cite{Hsu-Nature2016}).